 Use of Islamic motifs and principles in the design of the mosque

 The architectural design is aimed to embody the principle of harmony and balance in Malaysian multi-cultural society.
-The core Islamic principles of Tawhid (oneness of God), Meditation (remembrance), Modesty (through use of trellis walls dividing various sections), and Ikhlas (sincerity, achieved through the abstract design of open spaces to achieve inner and outer balance.
+The core Islamic principles of Tawhid (oneness of God), Meditation (remembrance), Modesty (through the use of trellis walls dividing various sections), and Ikhlas (sincerity, achieved through the abstract design of open spaces to achieve inner and outer balance.

 The concept of knowledge is reflected in the use of calligraphy to re-enforce the powers of words in disseminating knowledge.
 The inner dome and structures in the central prayer halls have extensive elaboration of Muslim Calligraphy using the surah of the Holy Quran.

 Symmetry and balance are core principles of Muslim architecture.
 From architectural principles, the use of the Gold Ratio helps achieve this harmony and balance.
-A mosque is a place of dissemination of knowledge and the inner halls are spaces used to conduct seminars, talks and gatherings.
+A mosque is a place of dissemination of knowledge and the inner halls are spaces used to conduct seminars, talks, and gatherings.

 I always enjoy exploring beautiful Muslim architecture in Malaysia.
 The amazing mosques in the major cities of Malaysia are the best places to visit in Malaysia for lovers of culture and architecture.

-The etiquettes of visiting the mosque include covering the body with Abayah for women which are available for free use at the entrance of the mosque.
+The etiquettes of visiting the mosque include covering the body with Abayah for women which is available for free use at the entrance of the mosque.
 Men are required to wear long shorts or trousers to cover their legs.
 For large groups, tours can be organized to learn the history of the mosque and its various section.

 A little walk down the road takes you to one of the most fascinating museums in Malaysia.
 The Islamic Art Museum is an amazing piece of Islamic architecture.
 The pure white interior of the building takes you to the inner sanctums of the structure comprising various halls on different levels.